NPalopoli/IDP_Python/_episodes/10-plotting.md

 {: .language-python}

 ![Disorder content of DisProt](../fig/10_disorder_content.svg)
-## Select data, chose the right plot.
+## Select data, choose the right plot

 *   By default, [`DataFrame.plot()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.plot.html#pandas.DataFrame.plot) plots with the rows as the X axis.
 *   In this case a bar plot seems more appropriate.
 We can draw it with [`Dataframe.plot.bar()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.bar.html)